Betony at the Community Woodland (photo: Sue Ashton)

 List of 51 flowering plants recorded at the woodland in June 2023:

-Agrimony (Agrimonia eupatoria), Betony (Betonica officinalis), Bindweed (Calystegia sepium), Bird’s-foot trefoil (Lotus corniculatus), Bramble (Rubus ulmifolius), Buddleia (Buddleia davidii), Bulrush/Reedmace (Typha latifolia), Cock’s foot (Dactylis glomerata), Comfrey (Symphytum officinale), Common mallow (Malva sylvestris), Couch grass (Agropyron repens), Creeping buttercup (Ranunculus repens), Creeping thistle (Cirsium arvense), Daisy (Bellis perennis), Dog daisy (Leucanthemum vulgare), Dog rose (Rosa canina), Feverfew (Chrysanthemum parthenium), Hedge bedstraw (Galium mollugo), Hedge parsley (Torilis japonica), Hogweed (Heraclyum spondylium), Honeysuckle (Lonicera periclymenum), Horehound (Ballota nigra), Knapweed (Centaurea nigra), Lady’s bedstraw (Gallium verum), Lesser bindweed (Convolvulus arvensis), Long smooth-headed poppy (Papaver dubium), Meadow buttercup (Ranunculus acris), Meadow crane’s-bill (Geranium pratense), Meadow foxtail (Alopecurus pratensis), Meadowsweet (Filipendula ulmaria), Mullein (Verbascum thapsus), Musk mallow (Malva moschata), Oat grass (Arrehenatherum elatus), Privet (Ligustrum vulgare), Purple loosestrife (Lythrum salicaria), Ragwort (Senecio jacobaea), Red campion (Silene doica), Rosa rugosa (Rosa rugosa), Rye grass (Lolium perenne), Scabious (Scabiosa columbaria), Small-flowered crane’s-bill (Geranium pusillum), Soft hawk’s-beard (Crepis mollis), Spear thistle (Cirsium vulgare), Stinging nettle (Urtica doica), Teasel (Dipsacus fullonum), Timothy grass (Phleum pratense), Trailing rose (Rosa arvensis), Tufted vetch (Viccia cracca), White campion (Silene alba), White clover (Trifolium repens), Yarrow (Achillea millefolium).
+Agrimony (Agrimonia eupatoria), Betony (Betonica officinalis), Bindweed (Calystegia sepium), Bird’s-foot trefoil (Lotus corniculatus), Bramble (Rubus ulmifolius), Buddleia (Buddleia davidii), Bulrush/Reedmace (Typha latifolia), Cock’s foot (Dactylis glomerata), Comfrey (Symphytum officinale), Common mallow (Malva sylvestris), Couch grass (Agropyron repens), Creeping buttercup (Ranunculus repens), Creeping thistle (Cirsium arvense), Daisy (Bellis perennis), Dog daisy (Leucanthemum vulgare), Dog rose (Rosa canina), Feverfew (Chrysanthemum parthenium), Hedge bedstraw (Galium mollugo), Hedge parsley (Torilis japonica), Hogweed (Heracleum sphondylium), Honeysuckle (Lonicera periclymenum), Horehound (Ballota nigra), Knapweed (Centaurea nigra), Lady’s bedstraw (Galium verum), Lesser bindweed (Convolvulus arvensis), Long smooth-headed poppy (Papaver dubium), Meadow buttercup (Ranunculus acris), Meadow crane’s-bill (Geranium pratense), Meadow foxtail (Alopecurus pratensis), Meadowsweet (Filipendula ulmaria), Mullein (Verbascum thapsus), Musk mallow (Malva moschata), Oat grass (Arrehenatherum elatus), Privet (Ligustrum vulgare), Purple loosestrife (Lythrum salicaria), Ragwort (Senecio jacobaea), Red campion (Silene doica), Rosa rugosa (Rosa rugosa), Rye grass (Lolium perenne), Scabious (Scabiosa columbaria), Small-flowered crane’s-bill (Geranium pusillum), Soft hawk’s-beard (Crepis mollis), Spear thistle (Cirsium vulgare), Stinging nettle (Urtica doica), Teasel (Dipsacus fullonum), Timothy grass (Phleum pratense), Trailing rose (Rosa arvensis), Tufted vetch (Viccia cracca), White campion (Silene alba), White clover (Trifolium repens), Yarrow (Achillea millefolium).

 MAY 2023